chef/vscode-chef/README.md

  * Please review the [Chef YAML Recipe snippets](snippets/chef_yaml_resources.json) for a complete list.

-#### Snippet support for all Chef Inspec:
+#### Snippet support for all Chef InSpec:

- * Please review the [Chef Inspec snippets](snippets/chef_inspec_resources.json) for a complete list of included resources.
+ * Please review the [Chef InSpec snippets](snippets/chef_inspec_resources.json) for a complete list of included resources.
- * Please review the [Chef Inspec Common snippets](snippets/chef_inspec_common.json) for a listing of common snippets included for Chef Inspec.
+ * Please review the [Chef InSpec Common snippets](snippets/chef_inspec_common.json) for a listing of common snippets included for Chef InSpec.

 ## Installation